pagkly/Zed/Investopedia4/Good Customer Service Matters.md

 In recent years, studies of customer service have centered on creating the perfect [[online experience]](https://www.investopedia.com/articles/pf/11/benefits-and-drawbacks-of-internet-banks.asp).

 The first and most difficult factor is the multiplicity of channels.
 Today's customers expect to get service through whatever app or device they happen to be using at the moment.
-That may be a mobile device or a laptop, a social media site, text app, or live chat.
+That may be a mobile device or a laptop, a [[Social Media|social media]] site, text app, or live chat.

 Once again, the focus has been on packaging how-to content and related resources that are designed for self-service.
 Increasingly [[sophisticated data analytics]](https://www.investopedia.com/terms/p/pareto-analysis.asp) also are being used to identify dissatisfied or low-engagement customers.